Bostadh (Bosta) Iron Age House

 So the replica hut is made with a thatched roof, in a style known to have been used throughout the Western Isles, such as at the Arnol Blackhouse and Garenin Iron Age village on Lewis.
 It seemed unlikely that each of the circular parts of the figure eight would have a separate roof, so the replica is made with a single roof covering both parts of the structure.

-Since our visit the replica hut has been re-roofed in turf, rather than thatch.
+Since our visit, the replica hut has been re-roofed in turf, rather than thatch.
+This replicates archaeologists best guess as to the original style of construction.

 A path leads over the dunes to the southern end of the bay, across a footbridge, to the replica hut.
 You can view the hut exterior at any time, but it is actually open to visitors several days a week in the summer months only, and there is a small charge.